Posts Categorised: Blog

 One of the best solutions is a home standby generator.

-With the advances in technology, it will not only turn on within seconds of a power outage, but it will sustain your current level of energy needs which you will not find in wind or solar power.
+With the advances in technology, it will not only turn on within seconds of a power outage, but it will sustain your current level of energy needs which you will not find in wind or sun base power solutions.

 I know a lot of people have the idea in their head of the old ‘pull string’ gas generators.
 You had to prime them, pull the string and hope the engine would kick on.
 Then, you couldn’t have it indoors because the fumes could kill you.
 They were loud and easy to steal.